Resolving Schema Conflicts in Apollo Federation

 }

-Trade-off Analysis: Overusing @requires increases query plan complexity and forces sequential resolver execution.
-Reserve it for strictly necessary business logic dependencies.
-Prefer @provides when the originating subgraph already fetches the data, allowing parallel execution and reducing N+1 resolution penalties.
+Overusing @requires increases query-plan complexity and forces sequential resolver execution.
+Reserve it for genuine business-logic dependencies, and prefer @provides when the originating subgraph already fetches the data, since that keeps execution parallel and reduces N+1 resolution penalties.

-The @override directive enables intentional field migration between subgraphs without requiring immediate schema deprecation in the source service.
-This is critical during iterative refactoring or when migrating legacy monolith endpoints to dedicated microservices.
-Enforcing strict Type Ownership and Shared Schema Contracts prevents regression during these transitions.
+The @override directive enables intentional field migration between subgraphs without requiring immediate deprecation in the source service — essential during iterative refactoring or when migrating a legacy monolith endpoint to a dedicated service.
+Enforcing strict type ownership and shared schema contracts prevents regressions during the transition.

 type Product @key(fields: "id") {